-With some borders being closed, and a negative travel advice for most of the outside world, we started looking into sightseeing in The Netherlands.
+With some borders being closed, and a negative travel advice for most of the outside world, Traveltomtom started looking into sightseeing in The Netherlands.
 We found out that Holland, our small little country has so much to offer.
 For some reason we rather travel as far away as possible.
 But the Corona crisis made us reconsider to visit some Netherlands tourist attractions.

 When traveling to the Netherlands stay connected and buy a local sim card for the Netherlands.
+Flying to Schiphol Airport in Amsterdam?
+Don't buy your sim card for the Netherlands there.
+Why?
+Here is your guide for buying a sim card at Amsterdam Airport and decide yourself!

 Our capital city!
 I love Amsterdam, in fact, I think it’s one of the best capital cities in the world.
 And I assure you, Amsterdam is so much more than the red-light district and legal drugs.